Saloframes/Houseclub-roomStarter/README.md

 Not to be taken seriously.

-THIS IS AN UPDATED VERSION OF CLUBHOUSE WITH NEWELY ADDED FEATURES
+THIS IS AN UPDATED VERSION OF CLUBHOUSE WITH NEWLY ADDED FEATURES (IN THIS VARIANT YOU CAN NOW CREATE AND START YOUR OWN ROOMS!)

 This app is NOT available in Google Play.
 The only right place to download it is here in the releases section.